High Heel Fetish: Why Are Sky-High Shoes A Sexual Turn-On?

 For many, the foot is truly an erotic body part and high heels and sex often go hand-in-hand.

-Another reason people find heels erotic is that wearing high heels in bed can make women feel powerful and domineering, and some men really enjoy that.
+Another reason people find heels erotic is that wearing high heels in bed can make women feel powerful and domineering, and some men really enjoy that, particularly during sex that’s rough or aggressive.

 But, regardless of the specific reason, the bottom line is that wearing heels during sex is a little bit naughty…and everyone enjoys some of that now and then.